-- ▶ Newberry National Volcanic Monument contains the widest variety of volcanic features of any U.S park or monument. - Numerous attempts have been made to protect Newberry as either a National Park or Monument in 1903, 1920, 1940, 1970, and successfully in 1990.
+▶ Newberry National Volcanic Monument contains the widest variety of volcanic features of any U.S park or monument.

+Numerous attempts have been made to protect Newberry as either a National Park or Monument in 1903, 1920, 1940, 1970, and successfully in 1990. higher than Paulina Peak is today.

-- ▶ The term 'Crater' found in the place names Newberry Crater and nearby Crater Lake are both misnomers for volcanic features correctly termed, 'Caldera'. - ▶ Before the formation of the Caldera, Newberry's summit was 500 to 1,000 feet higher than Paulina Peak is today. - Newberry Volcano is still active and will certainly erupt again, either passively (lava flows) or explosively (ash and pumice). - ▶ There are 9 USGS monitoring stations at Newberry to detect the early and subtle signs of a reawakening volcano. - ▶ The Big Obsidian Flow is the youngest lava flow at Newberry.
-Volcanic ash from the eruption 1,300 years ago reached as far as the state of Idaho. - ▶ Surgical blades made from obsidian are sharper than those of steel. - ▶ Eruptions at Newberry Volcano have changed the course of water flowing in the Deschutes River drainage many times.
+Newberry Volcano is still active and will certainly erupt again, either passively (lava flows) or explosively (ash and pumice).

+There are 9 USGS monitoring stations at Newberry to detect the early and subtle signs of a reawakening volcano.

+▶ The Big Obsidian Flow is the youngest lava flow at Newberry.
+Volcanic ash from the eruption 1,300 years ago reached as far as the state of Idaho.

+Surgical blades made from obsidian are sharper than those of steel.

-- ▶ Newberry Volcano's ash, pumice, lava, cinder and mudflows and comprise 120 cubic miles of volcanic material, compared to the 6 cubic miles at Mt.
-St. Helens. - Lava River Cave crosses beneath Hwy 97, where the roof of the cave is 50 feet thick. - ▶ The Monument's 4,000 foot vertical range is host to climates and microclimates with specialized plant and wildlife species.
-Some display distinct adaptations such as the rare Pumice Grape-Fern, found here and few other locations in the world. - ▶ One of the oldest habitation structures discovered in North America was found under 3 to 4 feet of ash and pumice during road reconstruction at Paulina Lake.
-The structure dates about 9,500 years old and was likely similar to a wickiup. - ▶ Lava Butte was first used as a fire lookout in 1913 and is still staffed today. - ▶ Oregon state's first wildlife underpasses were constructed in 2011 on Highway 97 to allow safe passage for wildlife.
+Eruptions at Newberry Volcano have changed the course of water flowing in the Deschutes River drainage many times.
+The Monument's 4,000 foot vertical range is host to climates and microclimates with specialized plant and wildlife species.
+Some display distinct adaptations such as the rare Pumice Grape-Fern, found here and few other locations in the world.

+▶ One of the oldest habitation structures discovered in North America was found under 3 to 4 feet of ash and pumice during road reconstruction at Paulina Lake.
+The structure dates about 9,500 years old and was likely similar to a wickiup.
-Help Protect

-Every visitor shares the responsibility of protecting our National Monument.
-Please take a moment to read these regulations so you can explore safely and help protect Monument resources.

-Control and clean up after your pets.

-Pets on leashes are allowed in picnic

-areas, campgrounds, parking areas and

-on most Monument trails.
-Pets are not

-allowed in Lava River Cave or in federal

-government buildings including the

-visitor centers.
-It is not recommended

-to take pets on the Big Obsidian Flow

-There is a 14-day stay limit on the

-Campfires are allowed only inside

-established fire rings in the Caldera.

-Limitations on campfires may be in

-Limit firewood collection to "dead

-and down" for camping purposes

-only.
-Chainsaws are prohibited in

-the Caldera.
-Do not carve, chop,

-or otherwise damage vegetation.

-Campfires are not permitted on

-purchase in the campgrounds.

-Newberry's hot springs are unique

-shoreline features of the Newberry

-Caldera.
-Sometimes submerged by

-the lakes, they are extremely shallow,

-primitive, and undeveloped.
-Help preserve and protect this area by following regulations prohibiting digging, fires, or camping outside of developed campgrounds in the Caldera.
-There are no facilities in the vicinity, so please follow within Newberry National Volcanic ted in federal buildings, including

-Leave No Trace principles when visiting.

-Hunting is not permitted anywhere

-Monument.
-Firearms are not permit-

-Hunting and Firearms

-Hot springs

-the beach.
-Firewood is available for

-place during fire season, please check

-campground postings or ask a ranger.

-Deschutes National Forest.
-Dispersed

-because the rock is very sharp.

-camping is prohibited within

-Newberry Caldera.

-Fires & Firewood

-Camping

-Monument

-Resources
+▶ Lava Butte was first used as a fire lookout in 1913 and is still staffed today.

+Oregon state's first wildlife underpasses were constructed in 2011 on Highway 97 to allow safe passage for wildlife.

-Facilities & Services
+Facilities & Services Visitor Centers

-Visitor Centers